karlwoien/Deplyment-example/README.md

 # Deplyment example
-For the lesson task "Display Your Site on the Web"
+For the lesson task under "Display Your Site on the Web"